gregschullo/python/python-crash-course.md

 If you know the position of the item you want to remove from a list, you can use the del statement.

 The pop() method removes the last item in a list, but it lets you work with that item after removing it.

-The pop() method removes the last item in a list, but it lets you work with that item after removing it.

 when you want to delete an item from a list and not use that item in any way, use the del statement; if you want to use an item as you remove it, use the pop() method.